mcoavoux/wiki_parse/README.md

 - Giuseppe Attardi's [wikiextractor](https://github.com/attardi/wikiextractor).

-The parser is described in Chapter 8 of my dissertation (Coavoux, forthcoming) and trained on the SPMRL dataset [(Seddah et al. 2013)](http://www.aclweb.org/anthology/W13-4917) and the discontinuous Penn Treebank [(Evang and Kallmeyer, 2011)](http://www.aclweb.org/anthology/W/W11/W11-2913.pdf) for English.
+The parser is described in Chapter 8 of my dissertation and trained on the SPMRL dataset [(Seddah et al. 2013)](http://www.aclweb.org/anthology/W13-4917) and the discontinuous Penn Treebank [(Evang and Kallmeyer, 2011)](http://www.aclweb.org/anthology/W/W11/W11-2913.pdf) for English.

+If you use this data in the context of a publication, please cite:

+    @phdthesis{coavoux-phd-thesis,
+        author = {Coavoux, Maximin},
+        school = {Univ Paris Diderot, Sorbonne Paris Cit\'{e}}, title = {Discontinuous Constituency Parsing of Morphologically Rich Languages}, year = 2017
+    }

 # Data